mortang2410/dotfiles/README.md

 grep -nH pattern -ir .
-but then want to open those files with vim, run vi -q <(!!) where -q starts quickfix from the file which is the output of the previous command
+but then want to open those files with vim, run vi -q <(!!) where -q starts quickfix from the file which is the output of the previous command.
+We note here that grep -nH is required for vim's quickfix to work (with line numbers and filename).

 Run
 :Capture let g:lmap